SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rarity turned to Fluttershy, "I'm glad you could make it darling."

-"Glad to be here Rarity," Fluttershy said with a smile.
+"Glad to be here, Rarity," Fluttershy said with a smile.

-Moments later Applejack trotted through the door.
+Moments later, Applejack trotted through the door.

 Pinkie hugged Applejack, who hugged back.

 After the hug was over, Pinkie said, "Once Twilight gets here, we can get this party started."

-Rarity said, "Welcome Applejack."
+Rarity said, "Welcome, Applejack."

 Applejack replied, "Thank you kindly.
 What's the occasion?
 Or is it a regular Pinkie party?"